John A Waller

 - Company Creditors may apply to reinstate the company.

-- A fast process to remove a dormant company from the registrar at Companies House;
+- A rapid process to remove a dormant company from the registrar at Companies House;

 - No examination required into former company directors conduct.

-- Companies need the approval of its creditors to then apply for a dissolution;
+- Companies need the approval of their creditors to then apply for a dissolution;

 - Any shareholder, creditor or liquidator can apply to revive the company for up to 20 years after dissolution.